joycexuan/joycexuan/README.md

 - 🌱 I’m a Bachelor of Information Grad from the University of Toronto.
 - 😄 I'm learning Python and R!
-- ⚡ Some things I love include matcha, oat milk, cookies, corgis, musical theatre...
+- ⚡ Some things I love include matcha, biking, musical theatre...
 - 📫 How to reach me: joycexrh@gmail.com

 ![](https://media.tenor.com/F4PgfnPAGdUAAAAM/cute-cat.gif)